LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts.md

 Polymorphism
 The word polymorphism means having many forms.
 Typically, polymorphism occurs when there is a hierarchy of classes and they are related by inheritance.

+Polymorphism is one of the most powerful aspects of object-oriented programming.
+The idea is that you can expand and enhance your application by simply adding new classes derived from a common base class.
+Then you have to make very few (if any) modifications to the rest of your application.
+Because you used virtual functions and polymorphism, the rest of your application automatically understands the new class you created.
+In essence, you are able to snap in the new class, and the application will run just fine.

 polymorphic behavior that can be implemented in C++ via the inheritance hierarchy, also known as subtype polymorphism.